google/fhir-data-pipes/pipelines/README.md

 The next sections describe parameters specific to Batch mode.
 See [Common Parameters](#common-parameters) for information about the other parameters.

-### Batch mode using FHIR Search for OpenMRS source
+### Batch mode using FHIR Search with OpenMRS as the source

 To start Batch Mode using FHIR Search, run: